 This was written a few months before I was turning 50.
 It’s a reflection on where my body is, for better or worse, and what I’m doing to stave off the inevitable decline that age presents.
 My ultimate goal is to slow that down and not make things worse in the process.

-Chapter 1: Flipping for all to see
+Flipping for all to see

 This is the first official installment of my blog series about being an adult gymnast.
 Here, you’ll learn about how a middle-aged mind and body must work together to defy the odds.
 Part of that process is recording the work and (gasp) posting it to social media for others to see.
 It provides validation of the work in addition to the proof that it is possible to be a #geriatricgymnast.

-Chapter 2: The road to mastery
+The road to mastery

-Chapter 3: Managing Fear
+Managing Fear

-Chapter 4: Keeping the bones strong
+Keeping the bones strong

-Chapter 5: Maintaining a positive self-concept at the gym
+Maintaining a positive self-concept at the gym

-Just under the surface of my work at the gym is the buzz of “you have no business doing this thing that teenagers do;” a refrain of “how long can I keep this charade up?”
+Just under the surface of my work at the gym is the buzz of “I have no business doing this thing that teenagers do; how long can I keep this charade up?”
 Those murmurs can turn into a cacophony of anxiety and doubt if we are not careful to keep those voices hushed.
 In this chapter, I offer the strategies I use to silence those voices and maintain a positive self concept as a #geriatricgymnast .

-Chapter 6: Becoming a coach
+Becoming a coach

 When our coach moved on to other things, we were left without a leader for our adult class.
 Luckily, I had enough training, experience and support to step into the coaching role.
-In this chapter, I talk about the process of thinking like a coach, relating to your students, and making sure that they feel safe under your tutelage so they can have a long life as a #geriatricgymnast.
+Here, I talk about the process of thinking like a coach, relating to your students, and making sure that they feel safe under your tutelage so they can have a long life as a #geriatricgymnast.

-Chapter 7: Debra Bassin – Courage and Grit Personified
+Debra Bassin: Courage and Grit Personified

 Sometimes, when you are following a journey of passion, there are people you are inspired by.
 I wanted to shine a spotlight on my friend Debby Bassin, owner of Flipper’s Gymnastics, in Ramsey, New Jersey where I continue to train and coach as a #geriatricgymnast